iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> What you seek is seeking you.
+> The purpose of life is to contribute in some way to making things better.
 >
-> — Rumi
+> — Robert F. Kennedy

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->